Kelli Reiling, OTD, OTR/L

 Department of Occupational Therapy Education

-Kelli Reiling, OTD, OTR/L, teaches courses in the occupational therapy programs such as analysis of occupations, assessment, intervention, and physical considerations, and others.
+Kelli Reiling, OTD, OTR/L, teaches courses in the occupational therapy programs such as analysis of occupations, assessment, intervention, among others.
 She has more than 20 years of experience working in various adult settings within the medical model including acute hospitalization, skilled nursing facilities, and inpatient and outpatient rehabilitation.
-Reiling’s outpatient experiences provided opportunities to expand the role of the occupational therapist in a medical model.
-These outpatient experiences include interprofessional clinic consultation for individuals with Parkinson’s disease, muscular dystrophy, and amyotrophic lateral sclerosis, seating and mobility assessments, and functional capacity evaluations.
-Reiling currently provides clinical services for KU HealthPartners.
+Reiling’s outpatient experiences provide opportunities to expand the role of the occupational therapist in a medical model.
+These outpatient experiences include interprofessional clinic consultation for individuals with Parkinson’s disease, muscular dystrophy, and amyotrophic lateral sclerosis, seating and mobility assessments, and involvement in a community-based program for individuals with multiple sclerosis.
+She also currently provides clinical services for KU HealthPartners.

 Reiling graduated from the University of Kansas in 1993 with a bachelor's degree in occupational therapy.
 She earned her doctorate from KU in 2012.

-Reiling’s work focuses several important areas of the therapy profession, such as the influence of evaluation tools on goal writing, the transition of students from academics to clinical practice as occupational therapists, and the role of the occupational therapist as consultant.
+Reiling’s work focuses on several important areas of the therapy profession, such as the transition of students from academic to clinical practice as occupational therapists and the role of the occupational therapist as consultant and member of an interprofessional team.

 Reiling, K. (Accepted for presentation 2013, October).
 The Process of Selection: Professional Reasoning and Assessment Tool Choice.
 Poster session to be presented at AOTA 2013 Education Summit, Atlanta, GA.